-Looking for free dog sweaters knitting patterns?
-This collection is created either in a single piece or in 2 pieces: back and under-piece and then sewn together.
+Learn to knit for your beloved dog with one of these dog sweaters knitting patterns.
+Knit a single piece or 2 pieces: back and under-piece and then sewn together.

 Why knit your own dog sweater?